Laying of the foundation stone of the "Alte Post"

 The Hotel Post celebrates 300 years of “Wirtsrecht”, the licence to serve food and beverages.
 The Post Schlössl is renovated from scratch in compliance with the restrictions imposed by the monument protection authority.

 The Hotel Post is being rebuilt

 The Hotel Post is rebuilt, with the listed part facing the Kirchplatz remaining intact.

 The “Lermooser Salzstadel” is taken apart and rebuilt in Ehrenberg.

-The Alpine SPA in the Post is extended when the Panorama stone pine sauna lodge with a saltwater outdoor pool and a new, exclusive quiet room are added.
+The Alpine SPA in the Post is extended when the Panorama stone pine sauna house with a saltwater outdoor pool and a new, exclusive quiet room are added.

-200-year anniversary of the first ascent of the Zugspitze: In 1820, the Tyrolean mountaineer Josef Naus was the first to make his way to the summit of the Zugspitze, together with two helpers.
+In 1820, the Tyrolean Josef Naus and two assistants were the first to climb to the summit of the Zugspitze.